Bartvds/demo-travis-gh-pages/README.md

 Prepare Travis:

--	Create an account at [travis-ci](https://travis-ci.org/) (see [step #1 of the docs](http://docs.travis-ci.com/user/getting-started/#Step-one%3A-Sign-in) of the docs)
+-	Sign-up for a free account at [travis-ci](https://travis-ci.org/) (see [step #1 of the docs](http://docs.travis-ci.com/user/getting-started/#Step-one%3A-Sign-in) of the docs)
--	Use you terminal to install the travis ruby gem:
+-	Use you terminal to install the travis gem:

 ````bash
 $ gem install travis